ahmed812003/3-Tier-Architecture-Web-Api-Code-Generator/README.md

 ```bash
 dotnet run --project <path-to-generator>
 ```
-then Add the Project Name and Path.
+Then Add the Project Name and Path.
 This will generate the project structure with all configurations and dependencies.

 ## Packages Installed